Aviafly biplane with parallel Cash Out and Trenball panels

 • 04 €0.01 minimum bet is the lowest entry point in the cohort, making Aviafly useful for learning twin-mode timing without financial exposure.

-• 05 If you want the cheapest house edge, Aviator or Astronaut are better picks.
-Aviafly is worth the 5% cost only if you specifically want the Trenball layer.
+• 05 When you want the cheapest house edge, Aviator or Astronaut are better picks.
+Aviafly is worth the 5% cost only if you in particular want the Trenball layer.

 Ready for your first Aviafly round?